 Our common stock and warrants are listed on the Nasdaq Capital Market ("Nasdaq") under the symbols "LNZA" and "LNZAW," respectively.
-On May 2, 2023, the last reported sales price of the common stock was \$3.45 per share.
+On March 24, 2023, the last reported sales price of the common stock was \$3.48 per share.

 The common stock and the common stock issuable upon exercise of the resale securities noted above represent a substantial percentage of the total outstanding shares of our common stock as of the date of this prospectus.
-Additionally, assuming all of the Convertible Securities were converted, or exercised, as applicable, the selling stockholders would own 203,436,682 shares of common stock, representing approximately 93% of the total outstanding common stock.
+Additionally, assuming all of the Convertible Securities were converted, or exercised, as applicable, the selling stockholders would own 203,371,061 shares of common stock, representing approximately 93% of the total outstanding common stock.
 So long as the registration statement of which this prospectus forms a part is effective, the sales of the securities being offered in this prospectus could result in a significant decline in the public trading price of the common stock.
 The sales of certain such securities are subject to lock-up restrictions.
-Furthermore, the cash proceeds associated with the exercises of the warrants, the AM Warrant, the Shortfall Warrants and the Options, as applicable, if the exercise price thered is less than the price of our common stock at the time of exercise.
-In that circumstance, such holder would be selling at a loss if they exercise price of the warrant, the Shortfall Warrants is \$11.50 per share and the exercise price of the AM Warrant is \$10.00 per share.
-The exercise prices of the Options range from \$0.16 per share to \$3.15 per share.
-The shares currently held by the selling stockholders were purchased by them at a price per share ranging between \$0.005 and \$10.00.
-On May 2, 2023 the last reported sales price of the common stock was \$3.45 per share.
-If the market price for shares of common stock is less than \$10.00 per share of common stock would be selling at a loss if they purchased the sist of the such solution because price they could profit despite the market price, while their common stock is less than \$10.00 per share to \$3.15 per share.
-The shares currently held by the selling stockholders were purchased by them at a price per share ranging between \$0.005 and \$10.00.
-On May 2, 2023 the last reported sales price of the common stock was \$3.45 per share.
+Furthermore, if the market price for shares of common stock is less than the exercise price of a holder's warrant, of the AM Warrant, of the Shortfall Warrants or of the Options, such holder may be less likely to exercise the warrants, the AM Warrant, the Shortfall Warrants or the Options, as the case may be, as such holder would be selling at a loss if they sold their common stock.
+Subject to adjustment, the exercise price of the warrants is \$11.50 per share and the exercise price of the AM Warrant is \$10.00 per share.
+Subject to adjustment, the exercise price of the Shortfall Warrants is \$10.00 per share.
+The exercise prices of the Options range from \$1.07 per share to \$3.15 per share.
+Subject to adjustment, the exercise price of the Shortfall Warrants is \$10.00 per share ranging between \$0.005 and \$10.00.
+On March 24, 2023 the last reported sales price of the common stock was \$3.48 per share.
+If the market price for shares of common stock is less than \$10.00 per share, holders of shares of common stock would be selling at a loss if they purchased the shares of common stock at \$10.00 per share.
+Because certain selling stockholders purchased shares privately at a price below the current market price, they may have an incentive to sell shares of their